WELCOME

 For more information on the Taizé community go to https://www.taize.fr/en

-Artists’ Salon: An Evening of Art and Conversation - Saturday, May 17th, 7pm
+Artists’ Salon: An Evening of Art and Conversation - Stay tuned for our next date!

 The Artists' Salon is a conversation about creativity and spirituality, with artists and appreciators of art engaging each other.
 Artists play musical instruments, read poetry, perform monologues, sing, dance, and show artwork.
 A discussion with the artist follows each presentation.
 Edible art in the form of appetizers and beverages also makes us appreciate everything more!
 Meets quarterly.